Are Urgent Care Doctors Less Qualified?

 According to research, it's best to take the test within 3-5 days after exposure to someone with the virus or immediately if you have symptoms.

-If your at-home COVID-19 test is positive, the CDC recommends isolating for 5 days.
-If your symptoms improve, wear a mask for an additional 5 days when around others.
+If your at-home COVID-19 test is positive, the CDC recommends staying home and away from others until at least 24 hours after both your symptoms are getting better overall, and you have not had a fever (and are not using fever-reducing medication).
+After returning to normal activities, wear a mask for an additional 5 days when around others.
 Notify your close contacts and your doctor about your positive result.

 If your test is negative and you have no symptoms, you likely do not have COVID-19.
 However, false negatives can occur, especially if you tested too early.
 If you're unsure, consult your doctor.